XPEHO/YAKI/yaki_docker/CONTRIBUTING.md

 The `application.properties` file provides a template for creating an environment configuration file.
 It contains a list of environment variables and their default values, which can be used as a starting point for creating a `application.properties` file.

-The `application.properties` file is used to store sensitive information such as API keys, database credentials, and other configuration settings that should not be hard-coded in the application code.
+The `application.properties` file is used to store sensitive information and other configuration settings that should not be hard-coded in the application code.
 We recommend that you copy `application.properties.sample` to `application.properties` and customize it with your own configuration settings.

 ## Getting started